pvillega/greenscreen-sample/deployment/heroku/Heroku.md

 Any environment variables to be set are added to file `.env` in root.

-To launch the application this way, use `bin/startLocal.sh`
+To launch the application this way, use `bin/startLocal.sh`.
+This will create a new deployable via `sbt stage` and run it.

 ### Deployment to Heroku development/staging